 It's likely that no single individual in America knows as much about the country's cocktail history than David Wondrich.
 Here, the historian and writer tackles the entertaining history of the American cocktail via the story of bartender Jerry Thomas.
 Wondrich's wit is electric as he digs through dense history, presenting wild and wondrous tales with authority.
 About 100 recipes litter the chapters, culled from Thomas' book and modern bartenders alike.

-The new edition, which comes out on the 7th of this month, adds updated tidbits of information, stories and colorful entertainment to the historical tales, along with a set of new recipes and information on the origins of the Mint Julep, making it a much better investment than the already wonderful James Beard Award-winning original.
+The new edition adds updated tidbits of information, stories and colorful entertainment to the historical tales, along with a set of new recipes and information on the origins of the Mint Julep, making it a much better investment than the already wonderful James Beard Award-winning original.

 In this captivating read, Curtis smartly weaves tales of American history and culture via the lens of rum from colonial times to when the book was published in 2006.
 Each chapter addresses a period in history paired with a rum cocktail that was popular at the time, providing insight into the development of American culture but also the history of these popular drinks.
 Regardless of whether or not rum is your spirit of choice, And a Bottle of Rum offers just the right balance of history, entertainment, and booze, making it an engaging read for all spirits lovers and history buffs.